mobilecoinfoundation/mcips/text/0003-recoverable-transaction-history.md

 In the typical scenario, when a sender sends money to a recipient, there is one transaction output that is created for the recipient, and a *change output* that the sender sends back to themselves.
-The value of the change output is whatever is needed to balance the transaction, so that sum of the value of the inputs equals the sum of the value of the outputs.
+The value of the change output is whatever is needed to balance the transaction, so that sum of the value of the inputs equals the sum of the value of the outputs and fees.

 To implement recoverable transaction history, we can store some information in the "normal" output memo, which is read by the recipient, and some information in the change output memo, which is read by the sender.